Kidney function tests

 How can I ensure adequate nutrition while following a kidney-friendly diet?

 Consult a nutritionist to develop a personalized diet plan, using low-protein diets combined with amino acid supplements to maintain nutritional balance.
-Choose high-fiber vegetables (such as broccoli and bok choy) and whole grains, and replace some animal fats with plant-based oils to control protein intake and prevent malnutrition.
+Include high-fiber vegetables (such as broccoli and bok choy) and whole grains, and replace some animal fats with plant-based oils to control protein intake and prevent malnutrition.